RJN25/UTSxCUCAI-DEEPL-Team2-PredictiveMaintenance/README.md

 ## Python
 Project Description:

+See the Project Paper Attached in the Main Github Directory, Titled: FC_ProphetJet: Predictive Maintenance Modelling Using LSTM, Random Forest, and XGBoosting to Forecast RUL Metrics of NASA Turbofan Jet Engines

 This project was built for the first annual CUCAI (Canadian Undergraduate Conference in Artificial Intelligence) in 2025, as a showcase project, by 6 UTS (University of Toronto Schools) High School students (one of two teams) who are passionate about AI, machine learning, and data analytics.

 Using DL, we created a predictive model for failure classification of jet engines